ColoursofOSINT/ColoursofOSINT.github.io/_posts/2023-09-01-Investigating-Firefox.md

     }, function() {});

 ```
-However, with Sentry, more infomation could be collected, although there is no evidence to siggest this is ongoing
+However, with Sentry, more infomation could be collected, although there is no evidence to suggest this is ongoing.
 ```
 lC({
   Vue: o["default"],